advoid/advoid.net/about.md

 permalink: /about/
 ---

+<h2>Features</h2>

+* A mostly ad free internet browsing experience.
+* Full speed access to the internet is not limited by advoid.
+Traffic is not routed thru advoid.
+* No delay because of content inspection.
+* Pageload speedup because of request minimizing.
+* No impact on HTTPS browsing.
+* Black- and whitelisting of hosts.

 <h2>Operational area</h2>

 <p>advoid is designed for home and small office use. advoid will easily do it's job for about 5 to 10 connected LAN clients.
 It's not easy to say how many clients are supported.
 It depends on the the "surf" behavior of each user.</p>